aurotripathy/training-with-noise-reduces-overfitting/README.md

-# The Unreasonable Effectiveness of Training With Jitter (i.e,, How to Reduces Overfitting)
+# The Unreasonable Effectiveness of Training With Jitter (i.e, How to Reduces Overfitting)

 In the presence of a small dataset, overfitting is a likely outcome meaning that the model does not generalize very well to test data.
 In this example, we highlight a simple and powerful way to reduce overfitting.